FAQs

 Do you offer lower cost sessions?

-I do offer low cost sessions and have a limited number that I reserve for people who are not in a position to pay the full price.
+I do offer low cost sessions and have a limited number that I reserve for clients who are not in a position to pay the full price.
 Please contact me for further information.
-If I do not have any spaces available, I can endeavour to find a counsellor who does have low cost space or I can add you to my waiting list.
+If I don’t have any low cost spaces available, I can endeavour to find a counsellor who does or add you to my waiting list.